HELLS ON EARTH

 When the afternoon aged, Eula made an appearance.
-She was looking proud of herself.
-She was about to say something when she looked at Kevin’s face and stopped.
-She frowned, then said, “Kev, did you know your hair is still matted with blood and your face is half covered in your dry blood?
+She was looking proud of herself and was about to say something when she looked at Kevin’s face and stopped.
+She frowned, then said, “Kev, did you know your hair is still matted with blood, and your face is half covered in your dry blood?
 Did you think to wash it off?”

 Kevin gave a confused frown, then he remembered.
 “Oh yeah, I forgot about that.
 I must look really weird.”

 He blushed in embarrassment, “I am so sorry.
 I will go clean myself up.
-Shit, we are finished anyway so I can wash up now.”
+Shit, we have finished anyway so I can wash up now.”

 Kevin said, “I thought you grew up on a farm?”

-Just then, Carol, Lilly and Betty appeared from around the house.
-All were smiling, cleaned up and energetic.
-Carol announced, “That as fun and I only threw up once in the beginning.”
+Just then, Carol, Lilly, and Betty appeared from around the house.
+All were smiling, cleaned up, and energetic.
+Carol announced, “That was fun, and I only threw up once in the beginning.”

 Fred asked, “I hope it was on the ground and not the pig meat.”

 Betty surveyed the house.
 “The windows only being half boarded up is a good idea.
 And I like the boarding up of the door.
-Now, this has been a long hard day, I am cooking up a very large roast with the freshest herbs and spices for dinner.
-Before that, everyone has to get cleaned up, changed and into the house.”
+Now, this has been a long hard day, I am cooking up a huge roast with the freshest herbs and spices for dinner.
+Before that, everyone has to get cleaned up, changed, and into the house.”

 John whispered to Kevin, “Is she always this bossy?”